yashagarwal0307/Assignment-2-Banao-AI/README.md

-Of course!
-Here’s a **README.md** you can use for this project.
-It clearly describes the purpose, setup, usage, and architecture of the code you provided:

 ---

-# Video Recommendation Assignment

 This project fine-tunes a **DistilBERT** transformer on the IMDb sentiment dataset to classify movie reviews as **positive** or **negative**.
 Additionally, it integrates a lightweight **LangGraph**-based state machine to route predictions based on confidence.